Business Types: Everything You Need to Know

-Business types may be determined by state.
-Some states license certain kinds of companies, and lots of states have completely different rules and limitations for which kind of business can be established in a state and who can form each business type.
-Verify with your state secretary of state (some states use completely different phrases) and the enterprise division to see if the kind of business you need to form is offered in your state.
+Business types may be determined by the state.
+Some states license certain kinds of companies, and lots of states have completely different rules and limitations for which kind of business can be established and who can form each business type.
+Verify with your state's secretary of state (some states use completely different terminology) and the business division to see if the kind of business you need to form is offered in your state.
 All states permit corporations, partnerships, and LLCs; however, other varieties might not be available.
 For example, S firms are not determined by states; they're elected by corporations.

 LLCs and Corporations

 If you need help defining your business type, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.